myFuture

 Speak with faculty and staff about unique opportunities for learning or how they gained experience themselves.
 Ensure you maintain your connections and contacts.
 Leveraging your networks, whether they be in-person or virtual, is extremely useful in helping you seek out work opportunities.

-Join volunteer opportunities and LVLUp project to gain leadership skills and work with the University in main events in order to amplify your network.
+Join volunteer opportunities and LVLup Leadership Program to gain leadership skills and work with the University in main events in order to amplify your network.

 Are there supports available to help with exploring my interests and careers?